Jlanlan/learngit/readme.txt

-Git is a version control system. git is free software.
+Git is a version control systemly. git is free software.
 And you are a person.
+And me is a girl.